centre-for-virus-research/CVR-Course-2026/docs/ReadCleaning.md

 cd
 ```

 Now, enter the following command to copy the data folder for the practical.
-Our data is from the paper: [Faizo AAA et al.(2025)](https://doi.org/10.1371/journal.ppat.1012697).
-The link to the original data is https://www.ebi.ac.uk/ena/browser/view/PRJEB80489.
-To improve the speed of this session, we have also subsampled ~5-10% of the original data for this session. (i.e. *sub.fastq)

 We could copy the data to our own directory.

 ```
 cp -r /home4/VBG_data/RNASeq/QC/  .
 ```

-If you list the contents of the new copied QC folder:
+If you list the contents of the newly copied QC folder:

 ```
 ls QC